wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ## SysId

 - Fix crash when all data is filtered out during analysis
-- Remove obsolete WPILib & CTWRE presets, rename CTRE presets
+- Remove obsolete WPILib & CTRE presets, rename CTRE presets

 ## PathWeaver

-- No changes other then build updates were made to SmartDashboard
+- No changes other than build updates were made to PathWeaver

 ## AdvantageScope